DrunkOnJava/HelloWorldGitHub/README.md

    Then visit `http://localhost:8080` in your browser.

 3. **Production Deployment**
-   - The site is deployed using GitHub Pages from the main branch
+   - The site is deployed using GitHub Pages via GitHub CLI
-   - Replace CDN Tailwind CSS with a production build for better performance
-   - Configure proper URL routing if using a custom domain
+   - Deployment is configured from the main branch root directory
+   - Changes pushed to main will automatically trigger deployment
+   - Site will be available at https://USERNAME.github.io/REPO/

 ## Development Guidelines